nf-core/mhcquant/docs/usage.md

 * `conda`
     * A generic configuration profile to be used with [conda](https://conda.io/docs/)
     * Pulls most software from [Bioconda](https://bioconda.github.io/)
+* `binac`
+    * A profile for the BinAC cluster at the University of Tübingen
+    * Pulls software from Docker Hub via Singularity
+* `cfc`
+    * A profile for the Core Facility Cluster (CFC) at QBiC Tübingen
+    * Pulls software from Docker Hub via Singularity
 * `awsbatch`
     * A generic configuration profile to be used with AWS Batch.
 * `test`